lambdaclass/finance_playground/emergence_of_cooperation/README.md

 Moreover, in a cooperating pair, the entity with higher initial biomass could increase its expectation value by breaking off the cooperation.

-The answer to the paradox comes when the system is looked at through the time-averaging perspective.
+The answer to the paradox comes when the system is viewed from the time-averaging perspective.
 The authors show that non-cooperators grow at

 $$\overline{g}\left(x_{i}\right)=\mu-\sigma^{2} / 2$$